JimmyMcBride/bushido-strap/README.md

 # My Styled Components Library 📔

+### Update (Live in versions 1.2.7+) Color Scheme Props!!!

+> Color scheme themes for Button, Linkton, and Card components have been added.
+See the documentation below for more info.

 I originally created my own [react app template named Bushido](https://www.npmjs.com/package/cra-template-bushido) and set it up just the way I like it.
 I had a whole bunch of nifty styled components I used quite frequently with a theme object where I had a bunch of color variables stored and a index.css file that gave everything a small but smooth overhaul.
 It worked really well but I got tired of trying to remember where the global folder was in relation to my current directory.
 And I just keep thinking to myself, _I could turn this into a style library that I could just import..._ So I did!

 ## Prebuilt Global Styled Components 📓